Safety and risk

-You might want to do a risk assessment yourself, or it may be appropriate that a carer, an employer, an occupational health worker or social services do this with you.
+You might want to do a risk assessment yourself, or it may be appropriate that a carer, an employer, an occupational health worker, or someone from social services does this with you.

 A risk assessment normally would include looking at whether you have seizures or not, how your seizures affect you, and what the environment or activity is.
 It might include the following:

 - What are the risks to safety for anyone doing this activity?